Holistic Trauma Therapy

 Biweekly sessions can also be a good option to maintain a sense of continuity.

 If committing to a regular session frequency doesn’t work for you right now, I’m happy to schedule sporadically as needed.
+We will work with the time/resources you have!

 Would you like to discuss how therapy could support you?